-I used to be a Fulbright Fellow at Polarization Research Lab (Stanford, University of Pennsylvania, and Dartmouth) throughout the 2023/24 academic year and a visiting researcher at the University of Vienna in Spring 2023.
+I used to be a Fulbright Fellow at Polarization Research Lab (Stanford, University of Pennsylvania, and Dartmouth) throughout the 2023/24 academic year and a visiting researcher at the University of Vienna in Spring 2023 and IPZ at the University of Zurich in Fall 2024.
 I also currently serve as a research secretary of the Czech Political Science Association.

 There’s a document CV for more.